NoroffFEU/social-media-client/README.md

 Then proceed to `http://127.0.0.1:8080/` in your browser.

-If you wish to run Cypress tests create a `.env` file and match the `.env.example` file layout filling in your own user details
+If you wish to run Cypress tests create a `.env` file and match the `.env.example` file layout filling in your own user details.

 ## **Dependencies** <a id="dependencies"></a>